Case Study Award Application Instructions

-Award Winners Announced: February 4, 2019
+Award Winners Announced: March 2, 2020

-Final Case Studies Due: June 15, 2019
+Final Case Studies Due: August 31, 2020

-Guidance & Support for Writing Cases
+Guidance and Support for Writing Cases

-To ease the organizational burden for case writers and to provide a cohesive and unified learning experience for users, the Institute has created templates for two types of cases – descriptive and inquiry.
+To ease the organizational burden for case writers and to provide a cohesive and unified learning experience for users, the Institute has created templates for two types of cases: descriptive and inquiry.

-- A descriptive case presents essential facts about a real world situation, possible solutions, the chosen solution, its implementation, and expert commentary.
+- A descriptive case presents essential facts about a real world situation, possible solutions, the chosen solution, its implementation, results, and expert commentary.

 - An inquiry case provides a fact base about a real world situation and asks readers to diagnose the problem and advocate for a solution or analyze a decision and argue which decision option should be adopted.
 In most cases, an inquiry case does not disclose the real world solution, specify theory or frameworks that apply to the situation, or give expert commentary.
 That information is included in teaching notes as supports for instructor leading the case discussion.

-(This link will open an email.
-Simply add your submission files and click send!
+*Clicking the link above will open a new email.
+Attach your submission file(s) to this email and click send.
 Do not include a message in this email as it is not delivered to a live email address.
-It simply uploads your file(s) to the Box folder.
-You will receive a confirmation email from Box.com stating that your file was successfully uploaded.)
+It simply uploads your file(s) to a Box.com folder.
+You will receive a confirmation email from Box.com stating that your file was successfully uploaded.